copulation

 blue monkey.

-So we (Jeff Hatcher, Don Melnick and I) tried to pin down these consequences by assessing paternity genetically, using microsatellite loci, and by relating paternity to behavioral strategies of adult males and females.
-Our data come from multiple groups over multiple years.
-It’s been challenging to work with fecal samples, which can be gathered non-invasively, but which provide only degraded DNA.
-Nonetheless we have found that while residents may sire -- in a given group and year -- more offspring than any other individual males, they are losing about half the paternities in their own groups to outside males.
-This loss occurs whether or not the group is experiencing a 'multi-male influx' breeding season that year.
+Jeff Hatcher and Su-jen Roberts assessed paternity genetically (using microsatellite loci), with data from multiple groups over multiple years.
+After initial challenges working with the degraded DNA in fecal samples, which can however be gathered non-invasively, we verified that resident males are losing about 60% of the paternities in their own groups to outside males.
+The outsiders are both neighboring residents and "bachelors."
+The loss occurs regardless of whether the group is experiencing a 'multi-male influx' during the breeding season.
 Note that the resident male is invariably socially dominant, yet it seems impossible for him to keep a monopoly on female matings, especially in a visually dense habitat and when groups are large.
 Females show every indication of having a sexual interest in unfamiliar males as well.

 Top